rust-lang/book/second-edition/src/ch16-03-shared-state.md

 have to remember:

 1. You have to remember to attempt to acquire the lock before using the data.
-2. One you're done with the data that's being guarded by the mutex, you have to remember to unlock the data so other threads can acquire the lock.
+2. Once you're done with the data that's being guarded by the mutex, you have to remember to unlock the data so that other threads can acquire the lock.

 For a real-world example of a mutex, imagine a panel discussion at a conference where there is only one microphone.
 Before a panelist may speak, they have to